IN THE NEWS

 On April 5, 2024, an unusually large earthquake hit under New Jersey’s rural Tewksbury township, sending waves into Philadelphia, the New York metropolitan area and beyond.
 Within hours, scientists from Columbia University’s Lamont-Doherty Earth Observatory headed to the field to help understand exactly what had just happened.
 First out was structural geologist Folarin Kolawole, who reached the epicentral area within hours, looking for signs of ground disturbance.
 A few days later, another team helped lay out a temporary network of seismometers nearby to monitor aftershocks...
 Continue reading

-April 5, 2024, New York Times, By William J. Broad
+April 5, 2024, The New York Times, By William J. Broad

 The quake on Friday occurred on the Ramapo system of faults, which runs through arms of the northern Appalachian Mountains in New York, New Jersey and Pennsylvania.
 Faults are lines of fractures between two blocks of rock in the Earth’s crust, the geologic layer that is closest to the surface.